 Extreme heat will intensify in tropical regions in Africa and South Asia.
 According to the article, by 2070, the combination of intense heat or temperatures above 96 degrees Fahrenheit and humidity will put 1.7 billion people at risk.

-The Tropics will be unlivable if warming continues through 2050, and it’s the poorest of the population who are working long hours and being exposed to heat will be the most vulnerable.
+If warming continues through 2050, the Tropics will be unlivable, and the poorest of the population who are working long hours and exposed to heat will be the most vulnerable.

-Extreme heat will also intensify existing problems in human health, wildfire, and food production.
+Extreme heat will also intensify problems in human health, wildfire, and food production.

-Mike Byrne, a climate scientist at the University of Oxford, through his ongoing research, shows that extreme heat is intensifying in tropical lands more than the global average land surface.
+Mike Byrne, a climate scientist at the University of Oxford, has shown through his ongoing research that extreme heat intensifies in tropical lands more than the global average land surface.

-He says that “with this fast pace of warming of temperature extremes, we might actually pass a fundamental limit, beyond the human ability to cool itself.”
-He says that more research should be done to understand what drives the extremes in the tropics, adding that the current understanding of such events is based on the studies done in cooler regions.
+He says, “With this fast pace of warming of temperature extremes, we might actually pass a fundamental limit, beyond the human ability to cool itself.”
+He says more research should be done to understand what drives the extremes in the tropics, adding that the current understanding of such events is based on studies done in cooler regions.

-Dire climate projections such as the lengthening, persisting, and expanding fatal heatwaves should be reasons for governments to start implementing climate adaptation and mitigation actions to protect their citizens from the impending threats of climate change.
+Dire climate projections, such as the lengthening, persisting, and expanding fatal heatwaves, should prompt governments to start implementing climate adaptation and mitigation actions to protect their citizens from the impending threats of climate change.

-To know more about heatwaves and how it impacts regions in the world, click the button below:
+To learn more about heat waves and how they impact regions in the world, click the button below:

-And, to read the entire article, click the link below:
+To read the entire article, click the link below.

 Source Citation: